Prashant-gitRepo/Ansible_project/README.md

 ---

-### Step 7:✅ Verify Ansible Can Connect to Your Servers
+### Step 7:✅ Test Ansible Connection

-Run the following command to test SSH and Ansible connectivity:
+1. Run the following command to test SSH and Ansible connectivity:

 ```bash
 sudo ansible servers -m ping
 ```
-You should see output similar to the following:
+2. You should see output similar to the following:
 ```ini
 server_1 | SUCCESS => {
     "ansible_facts": {